Meihekou

-Meihekou (梅河口 (Méihékǒu, Plum River Mouth)) is a city of 600,000 in Jilin province, People's Republic of China.
-It is a regional transport hub, connecting three railway lines, all of which are single track, and 2 national highways.
+Meihekou (梅河口 (Méihékǒu, Plum River Mouth)) is a city of 600,000 in Jilin, People's Republic of China.
+It is a regional transport hub, connecting three railway lines, all of which are single track, and two national highways.
 The city is also a major lorry transshipment point in the region as it is also the junction of two trunk roads, connected to Liaoyuan in the northwest.
 The city is administratively a county-level city of the prefecture-level city of Tonghua, and is its northernmost county-level division.

 Geography

 Meihekou is located in southwestern Jilin province at latitudes 42° 08' to 43° 02' N and longitudes 125° 15' to 126° 03' E, stretching 97 km north−south and 35 km west−east.
-It is situated in the western foothills of the Changbai Mountains and on the upper reaches of the Huifa River (辉发河).
+It is in the western foothills of the Changbai Mountains and on the upper reaches of the Huifa River (辉发河).
 Bordering county-level divisions are Huinan County to the east, Liuhe County to the south and southeast, Qingyuan Manchu Autonomous County (Liaoning) to the southwest, Dongfeng County to the west and northwest.